-In Fiscal Year 2015-2016, a Regional Fire Investigation Unit (FIU) is being developed to provide services countywide.
-This regional concept is contingent upon a partnership with fire, law enforcement and the District Attorney's office.
-The Authority recommends contributing \$350,000 of LTCW to support the regional program.
+In Fiscal Year 2015-2016, a Regional Fire Investigation Unit will be implemented, through the Stanislaus County Fire Warden's Office, to provide fire investigation services to the Fire Authority membership.
+The Regional Fire Investigation Unit will partner with local fire, law enforcement and the District Attorney's office to support the countywide need for fire investigation services.